Easy Sourdough Artisan Bread Recipe (Ready in 1 Day)

 - Using a dough hook, knead for 5 minutes.
 If making by hand, knead for 8 to 10 minutes.
 (TIP: You may add more flour as needed, a little at a time, to create a dough that's still clinging to the bottom of the bowl, but also clearing the upper part of the bowl.
 It should be tacky, but not cling to your finger.)

 - Transfer to a medium-sized bowl, lightly coated with oil.
-Cover with plastic and let rise for 3 hours, turning and folding the dough once or twice.
+Cover with plastic or a damp towel and let rise for 3 hours, turning and folding the dough once or twice.

-- Remove dough, turn and fold again, and place it back in the bowl, seam-side up.
+- Remove dough, turn and fold again with oiled hands, and place it back in the bowl, seam-side up.
 Let rise for another 2 hours.
-TIP: I do this right over the bowl my hands oiled from the dough, which is usually enough - add more oil to your hands if needed.
+TIP: I do this right over the bowl with my hands oiled from the dough, which is usually enough – add more oil to your hands if needed.

-- To Bake with a Dutch Oven: While the shaped dough is resting, set an empty enameled cast iron dutch oven into a cold oven and turn heat to 450 degrees (alternately, you can use a baking stone), and set the timer for 40 minutes.
+- To Bake with a Dutch Oven: While the shaped dough is resting, set an empty enameled cast iron (or regular cast iron) dutch oven into a cold oven and turn heat to 450 degrees (alternately, you can use a baking stone), and set the timer for 40 minutes.

 - When the timer goes off, slash the top of the loaf with a serrated knife (in 2-3 places) and transfer it to the hot pot (or stone) by holding the edges of the parchment to gently lower into the pot (the bread will bake while on the parchment).